atlesn/rrr/examples/http/http_websocket.md

 In this example, a web browser opens up a Websocket connection to the RRR HTTP server.
 A Websocket connections starts out as a normal HTTP connection which is then upgraded to exchange Websocket frames.

-Before trying out this example, you might want to look at a [simpler RRR HTTP-server configuration](http_server.md).

 ## Application

 * Asynchronus messages to and from web browsers using Websocket technique